Swoot1/ria2015/blog/2015-11-14-static-and-the-difference-between-props-and-state.markdown

 ##Static and the difference between props and state

 In React there're three common buzz word.
 Well actually there's many but I'm just going to write about three of them: static, props and state.
-It's basically about if your render function in you component should be static or dynamic and if it's dynamic where should the dynamic data come form.
+It's basically about if your render function in you component should be static or dynamic and if it's dynamic where should the dynamic data come from.

 ###Static
 If you've tried out the [hello world example](https://facebook.github.io/react/docs/getting-started.html#quick-start-without-npm) on the react home page you already know what static is.
 It's static.
 It doesn't change and you can't manipulate it.
 Everytime you call render you get the same result.

-Like this, check ut the render function.
+Like this, check out the render function.

     //myChildComponent.js
     (function(){